Isur/dotfiles/readme.md

 # Dotfiles

+## Includes
 Configs in this repo:
 - tmux
 - neovim

-# Requirements
+## Requirements

-Installed
+Installed:
 - tmux
 - neovim

-If brew is available it will use it too install tmux and neovim.
+- ripgrep
+- lazygit

+## Helpers

+`./config_symlinks.sh` - will create symlinks for configs if they do not exists.

+`./mac-install-dependencies.sh` - will use `brew` to install required dependencies.